Nestle, Stada prepare rival bids for Germany's Merck consumer health: sources

 Consumer health is a fragmented sector ranging from over-the-counter medicines and vitamins to sports nutrition products and condoms.
 It has proved fertile ground for deals in recent years, as aging populations and health-conscious consumers drive demand.

-Stada’s owners are also mulling bids for the generic drug business being sold by Sanofi (SASY.PA), the sources said, and might favor this combination over Merck as generic drugs are typically valued at a cheaper multiple.
+Stada’s owners are also mulling bids for the generic drug business being sold by Sanofi, the sources said, and might favor this combination over Merck as generic drugs are typically valued at a cheaper multiple.

 Merck said in September that it would consider selling the $1 billion-a-year consumer health unit to help fund more research into prescription drugs.